 BRAHMACĀRINĪ: This is an austere Shakti holding the Rudrakṣa Māla (mantra beads to invoke Lord Shiva) in one hand, while the other carries the traditional pot (kamandalu) for pujas and worship.
 She walks unadorned and barefoot.
 Invoke her for purification.

 KUṢMANḌA: We might translate this name as "happy egg," but don't let your typical image of an egg come to mind.
 The egg here is the universe.
-Invoke this aspect of the Shakti for softness and warmth.
+We can invoke this aspect of the Shakti for softness and warmth.
 Let's get cozy with Durga here, shall we?

 KĀTYĀYANĪ: This is one of the most potent forms of Durga.
 We invoke her through the Durga Gayatri mantra as the daughter of the sage Katyana.
 She appears when the male gods are unable to shift the balance between good and evil.
-Invoke her for the most challenging of circumstances.
+Therefore, we may invoke her for the most challenging of circumstances.

 KĀLRĀTRI: This aspect is rather complicated and might be compared somewhat to the goddess Kali.
 In this aspect, the third eye is rather prominent, a symbol of omniscience.
 In an odd combination, she is riding a donkey, symbolic of the unenlightened soul.
-A distinctive feature is the symbol of a noose, often associated with the ultimate feminine principle that she uses to draw us into her power.
+A distinctive feature is the noose symbol, often associated with the ultimate feminine principle that she uses to draw us into her power.
 Invoke her for the transformation of shadow.

 MAHĀGAURI: This aspect is a shining of presence astride a white elephant.
 In her hands are the trident of spiritual powers and a drum of creative energies.
 Invoke this aspect for prosperity as she is somewhat akin to Lakshmi, although she is the Shakti of Shiva rather than Vishnu in this instance.

 SIDDHIDĀTRĪ: Invoke this aspect for the bestowal of psychic powers.
-The ability to be large or small, or any extra-sensory perception that one desires, maybe invoked through this aspect of the Shakti.
-Her distinctive symbols are a mace and discuss, symbols of Lord Vishnu, that are symbols of power and the ability to cut through anything.
+The ability to be large or small, or any extra-sensory perception that one desires, may be invoked through this aspect of the Shakti.
+Her distinctive symbols are a mace and discuss, symbols of Lord Vishnu, symbols of power, and the ability to cut through anything.
 We might interpret these symbols to bear upon aspects of ourselves in need of transformation.